Verizon VIP Tour

 The Verizon VIP Tour was an annual concert tour promoted by Live Nation Global Touring and Verizon Wireless.
 Following in the footsteps of the Verizon Ladies First Tour, the VIP Tour features an emerging female artist as the headliner.
 The concerts are exclusive to Verizon Wireless customers (although select concerts are open to the public), following an appearance by the headliner at a local Verizon Wireless store.
 The tour predominantly takes place in the United States.
 The concert series ran from 2007 to 2009.

 Fergie (2007)

-The inaugural Verizon VIP Tour was headlined by American singer-songwriter Fergie.
+American singer-songwriter Fergie headlined the inaugural Verizon VIP Tour.
 The tour supported her debut album, The Dutchess.